-Mealybugs, a common pest related to scale insects, are small, sap-sucking pests that only reach a quarter-inch in size.
-There are almost 300 species of mealybug in North America alone, with more living around the world.
-But how do they get onto your plants?
-And how do you protect your plants?
-Like most pests and diseases, mealybugs are attracted to plants that have been weakened in some way.
-Let’s break it down.
+Mealybugs, a common pest related to scale insects, are small, sap-sucking insects that only reach a quarter-inch in size.
+There are almost 300 species of mealybugs in North America alone, with more living around the world.
+For such a small insect, mealybugs on plants can devastate your garden.

 Like other sap-sucking pests, mealybugs are essentially taking the life from your plant.
 They favor crops with delicious flavors, sucking out the juice and doing damage in the process.
-Plants infested with mealybugs will start having yellowing leaves and leaf drop, and in extreme cases, mealybug damage will cause premature buds, fruits, and veggies to fall off.
+Plants infested with mealybugs will start to have yellowing leaves and leaf drop, and in extreme cases, mealybug damage can cause premature buds, fruits, and veggies to fall off.

 Worse yet, they don’t come alone.
 If left unattended, a mealybug problem can grow to the point where sooty mold fungus starts to develop.
 With their damage comes a weakened plant, and weakened plants are prone to other problems — ranging anywhere from diseases to even more pests.
-Mealybugs should be dealt with as soon as you catch them.
+You should deal with mealybugs as soon as you catch them.

 As they cause damage to your plant, mealybugs will secrete a white powdery substance on the leaves and stems of plants.
 If you notice that your plants are starting to look wax-like or cottony, you may have a mealybug infestation on your hands.